MEET OLIVIA OAK

 About Paige, Founder & Lead Woodworker

-In time passed, Paige worked in Beauty during the day and moonlighted in the woodshop during the evenings - honing her skills in the time honored tradition.
+In time passed, Paige worked in the beauty industry during the day and moonlighted in the woodshop in the evenings - honing her skills in the time-honored tradition.
 Paige has worked as a resident artist in Chicago.
 She has built custom pieces for commercial and residential clients across the country.
 She launched Olivia Oak in 2019 in NYC to give more people access to solid wood custom goods for their spaces.

 A Letter from Paige

 Woodworking gives me deep since of empowerment and accomplishment.
 It challenges my math brain, my problem solving brain and feeds my desire to create beautiful things.
 Often other woodworkers look puzzled the first time they see a feminine-presenting black woman buzzing about the shop with assurance and purpose.
 I smile and continue about my way knowing that I am expanding, or at least challenging, their views about who is a woodworker.

 For me this craft has developed into an intentional act of independence.
 It is evidence that I, as all women, can thrive in spaces society has deemed that are not for us.
 Woodworking is not new to women, but like so many other parts of history our contributions have been minimized and overshadowed.

 I did not start woodworking as a form of resistance.
 I did it because I was homesick living away from my family and making things with power tools was my form of feeling connected to them.
 It was healing.
 But now, understanding the craft’s underrepresentation, I view every piece I make as a step towards visibility for handmade furniture, women woodworkers and black women woodworkers.